-Lesson 1: Rediscovering our purpose as humans — and the innocence of our failures.
+Lesson 1: Remember our purpose as humans — and see the innocence in our failures.

-On my first visit to Borneo, I was surprised by how resilient the people were — how they were shored up by their tradition and their ancestry and their unbroken lineage as guardians of the forest.
-The Dayak say the purpose of all humans is to be guardians of the earth, but most of us have a broken lineage because we were born inside an industrialized society where it seems as though we are more dependent on machines than on the earth.
-We have intermediary earth-made items that stand between us and the feedback loop that the Dayak still have contact with.
+On my first visit to Borneo, I was surprised by how resilient the people were — how they were shored up by their tradition, their ancestry and their unbroken lineage as guardians of the forest.
+The elders say the purpose of all humans is to be guardians of the earth, but most of us have a broken lineage because we were born in an industrialized society.
+This gives us the illusion that we are more dependent on machines than on the earth.
+Machine-made items from far off places stand between us and the feedback loop that the Dayak still have contact with.

 It’s a very direct connection for them: If they cut down an extra tree, it means that their grandchild won’t have a house.
 It’s that easy for them to see the results.
 We don’t have that feedback loop.
 It’s not clear to us that if we buy this item, we just gave our resources to build a mine that will destroy a forest and kill a species.
 And inside of this realization — that for the Dayak, it’s a no-brainer while for us, it’s a convoluted deal to actually see what we’re doing — I saw beyond the blame I had put on humans for being so stupid and greedy.
 I saw our innocence.